How to see Rocket Lab's 'In Focus' mission launch Earth-watching satellites to orbit

 Rocket Lab has plans to begin recovering its rockets in the future using a daring helicopter maneuver, but we won't be seeing anything like that with this mission.
 The Electron rocket will be expended and fall into the Pacific Ocean.

-It should still make for a launch worth watching, however, and you can see it live here via the feed above.
+It should still make for a launch worth watching, however.
+Once we have a new launch date, we'll share it here.

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.